Admiral Sportswear: 2020

+Since 2022/23 season, Jubilo Iwata has becomes a contracted football team of Admiral Sportswear.

-Following the success of multiple Music partnerships Admiral and Bob Marley launched a special release in connection with the Bob Marley: One Love reissuing the iconic tracksuit worn during the Battersea Park football matches.
+Following the success of multiple music partnerships, Admiral and Bob Marley launched a special release in connection with the Bob Marley: One Love reissuing the iconic tracksuit worn during the Battersea Park football matches.

-To celebrate the 50th Anniversary of Admiral inventing the replica football shirt a limited edition book was produced by publisher Halcyon Publishing.
+To celebrate the 50th anniversary of Admiral inventing the replica football shirt, a limited edition book was produced by publisher Halcyon Publishing.
 The book launch was hosted in London with panelist Hayley McQueen hosting the event.
 The book received widely positive reviews from The Guardian, Hypebeast, FourFourTwo among others.

-On the first day of the UEFA Women's Euro 2025 Admiral released a special edition football shirt with the Spice Girls to celebrate a summer of festivals and football.
+On the first day of the UEFA Women's Euro 2025, Admiral released a special edition football shirt with the Spice Girls to celebrate a summer of festivals and football.